-(Revised: 05/1979)
+(Revised: 01/2021)

-State employees may designate an individual who upon the death of the employee will be entitled to receive and negotiate SCO's warrants payable to the deceased employee.
-See Government Code Section 12479.
-Instructions relating to this procedure are presented in SAM Section 8477.2.
+State employees may designate an individual and up to three contingent persons to receive and negotiate SCO's warrants payable to that employee if the employee is deceased.
+See Government Code section 12479.
+Instructions relating to this procedure are in SAM section 8477.2.

-The Probate Code also provides for the release of funds and property of deceased persons.
-Instructions relating to this procedure are presented in SAM Section 8477.32
+The Probate Code 13100-13117 also provides for the release of funds and property of deceased persons.
+Instructions relating to this procedure are in SAM section 8477.32